 Many have tried to give romance stories a variety of words or ratings to indicate how graphic (or not) the story is.
-The problem arises in that there is no generally accepted “line” that differentiates everything between Clean Romance and Erotica.
+The problem arises in that there is no generally accepted “line” that differentiates everything between Clean/Sweet Romance and Erotica.

 I read/listen to Romance anywhere along this continuum.

 I won’t use the tags “Clean Romance” or “Sweet Romance” because readers/listeners have different expectations of how “clean” a book should be to qualify.
 At a minimum, it means no sex scenes.
 However, I’ve seen reviewers complain because a “Clean/Sweet Romance” used alternative-curse words like “darn” or didn’t have Christian elements or mentioned a previous relationship/marriage or alluded to sex outside of marriage or contained LGBT characters even if they didn’t have sex.
 I even read one where the reader complained the MCs kissed on page.
 I also believe a romance can be sweet and sexy.

 I have tagged some books/series as “Closed Door”.
 Generally, these books include kissing, maybe making out, and perhaps a tease of beginning to remove clothes… but then things “fade to black” or they, you guessed it – close the door.
 It’s acknowledged in the story that the MC’s are having a sexual relationship, but full on sex scenes aren’t included.

 This does not preclude any other potentially sensitive subjects or language.
 I’ve read/listened to Police/Military/Investigative/etc. romances that are closed door but cover topics like kidnapping, rape, murder, etc. I’ll note that in my review.